 Sure, flowers come in a wide range of strains, with each having its own benefits and drawbacks depending on the consumer.
 But if you’re buying flowers of any strain, you’re pretty likely to know exactly what you’re going to get.

 With concentrate, however, there are a multitude of different forms that all fall under the “concentrates” umbrella, and each has its own optimal methods of use.
 Ever heard of shatter, wax, dabs, or tinctures?
-These are all the different names and forms of concentrates.
+These are just some of the different names and forms of concentrates.

 While it can be daunting to choose the one that’s right for you, we’re here to help…